MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Introduction

 This paper's contributions are: (1)~An in-depth analysis and modeling of the observed noise characteristics of 3D UWB ranging measurements (Section \ref{sec:extensions-3d}).
-(2)~A 3D solution for UWB-based relative localization, formulated as a robust nonlinear least squares optimization with minimal communication footprint and \textit{locally} monitored assumptions.
-We utilize a learned measurement bias correction as a function of relative elevation that accounts for observed noise properties, improving our mean absolute position error by 19\% (Section \ref{sec:technical-approach}).
-(3)~Experimental results that demonstrate the merits of our proposed solution, \textbf{a mean APE and AHE of 0.24m and 9.5}\bm{$^\circ$} \textbf{respectively without \textit{continuously} transmitting measurements} (Section \ref{sec:experimental-results}).
-(4)~Our datasets, over 200 hours of pairwise UWB range measurements with ground truth, for use by the larger robotics community.\footnote{~\url{https://github.com/mit-acl/murp-datasets}}
+(2)~A 3D \textit{instantaneous} solution for UWB-based relative localization with minimal communication (i.e., only requires \textit{event-based} communication when a \textit{locally} monitored assumption is violated, which should occur infrequently or never).
+Our solution is formulated as a robust nonlinear least squares optimization with a learned measurement bias correction as a function of relative elevation, improving our mean absolute position error by 19\% (Section \ref{sec:technical-approach}).
+(3)~Hardware experimental results that demonstrate the merits of our proposed solution, \textbf{a mean APE and AHE of 0.24m and 9.5}\bm{$^\circ$} \textbf{respectively without \textit{continuously} transmitting measurements} (Section \ref{sec:experimental-results}).
+(4)~Our datasets, over 200 hours of pairwise UWB range measurements with ground truth.\footnote{~\url{https://github.com/mit-acl/murp-datasets}}